janclod/django-tutorial/README.md

 `source ./venv/bin/activate`

-## Install pip tools

-Install pip-tools:

-`pip install pip-tools`

-This should end up successfully.
-The last line of output will look something like this:

-`Successfully installed click-7.1.2 pip-20.3.3 pip-tools-5.5.0`

 ## Install requirements and local environment

 ### Requirements

 Install project requirements:

-`pip install -r requirements.txt`
+`python -m pip install -r requirements.txt`

 This should end up with a success message, looking somethgin like this: